van001/lesscode-fp/README.md

 ```

 ### Functor ###
 Since functional programming is already about abstraction ( what to do, not, how to do), the proliferation of  [Category Theory](https://en.wikipedia.org/wiki/Category_theory) took it to the next level.
-Since many of the real-world problem is about Set, Ring or Group, it was but natural.
+Since many of the real-world problems are about transformation of one Group / Set of data into another, it was but natural.

-Many real-world problems are about working with Group / Set of data to produce another.

 In category theory, Functor is a structure preserving transformation from one categoty to another.
 For e.g : Transforming List of lowercase text to List of uppercase.
 Transforming List of Strings to List of Hash of Strings.